MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-advanced-threat-protection-service-description.md

 ## <a name="feature-availability-across-advanced-threat-protection-atp-plans"></a>Verfügbarkeit von Features in ATP-Plänen (Advanced Threat Protection)

-Jedes Feature ist unten aufgeführt.
-Wenn Exchange Online erwähnt wird, beziehen sich die Informationen üblicherweise auf die Office 365 Enterprise-Dienstfamilie.
+Each feature is listed below.
+When Exchange Online is mentioned, it typically refers to the Office 365 Enterprise service family.

 |**Feature**|**ATP-Plan 1**<br>(ehemals ATP Standalone)|**ATP-Plan 2**<br>(ehemals Threat Intelligence <br>Standalone| Office 365 Enterprise E5|
 |:-----|:-----|:-----|:-----|